-Herbal and vitamin supplementation is becoming increasingly prevalent as we obtain more understanding in their efficacies.
+Herbal and vitamin supplementation is becoming increasingly prevalent as we obtain more understanding of their efficacies.
 Arnica and bromelain showed improved postoperative edema and ecchymosis in elective facial procedures.
-Neither are associated with major perioperative bleeding risks.
-Unfortunately, data is still limited in the clinical use of many herbal supplements, and better studies in the future are needed.
+Neither is associated with major perioperative bleeding risks.
+Unfortunately, data are still limited in the clinical use of many herbal supplements, and better studies in the future are needed.